isavr/Getting_and_Cleaning_Data/CodeBook.md

       "tBodyAcc_std_Y"
       "tBodyAcc_std_Z"
       "tGravityAcc_mean_X"
   5. The script creates a 2nd, independent tidy data set with the average of each measurement for each activity and each subject.
+It is saved to "AnalysisResult.txt"
+   The created data frame is 180x68 because there are 30 subjects and 6 activities, so there would be 30*6=180 rows.
+Note that the provided R script has assumptions on locations of files.